Home » Mechanical Engineering » Laser Beam Welding: Working, Types of Laser Used, Applications

 5. Power Source

-A high voltage power source is used to the laser machine to produce a laser beam.
+A high-voltage power source is used by the laser machine to produce a laser beam.

 Types of Laser Used in the Laser Beam Welding